paolo-torres/interview-prep/system_design/problems/13_yelp_or_nearby_friends/13_yelp_or_nearby_friends.md

 To recover from these, either re-partition or use consistent hashing.

 ### **b.
 Sharding based on LocationID:**
 Hash function will map each `LocationID` to a server where we store that place.
-Which building tree, iterate through all places and calculate hash of each `LocationID` to find server.
+When building tree, iterate through all places and calculate hash of each `LocationID` to find server.
 To find places nearby, have to query all servers and each server returns a set of nearby places.
 A centralized server will aggregate results to return them.

 ![high_level_design](high_level_design.png)